White Zimbabweans: Lancaster Deal and Land reform

 By 2008, an estimated one in ten out of 5,000 White farmers remained on their original farmland; many of these continued to face intimidation.
 By June 2008, The Daily Telegraph reported that 280 White farmers remained in Zimbabwe, and all of their farms were "invade[d]".
 On the day of Mugabe's inauguration as president on 28 June 2008, several White farmers who had protested the seizure of farm land were beaten and burned by his supporters.

 In 2017, new President Emmerson Mnangagwa's inaugural speech promised to pay compensation to the White farmers whose land was seized during the land reform programme.
 Rob Smart became the first White farmer whose land was returned within a month after President Mnangagwa was sworn in to office; he returned to his farm in Manicaland province by military escort.
 During the World Economic Forum 2018 in Davos, Mnangagwa also stated that his new government believes thinking about racial lines in farming and land ownership is "outdated", and should be a "philosophy of the past."
-There were thought to be around 300-400 white farmers left in the country, down from 4,000 prior to Mugabe's land reforms eighteen years prior.
+There were thought to be around 300-400 White farmers left in the country, down from 4,000 prior to Mugabe's land reforms eighteen years prior.
 Hundreds of White farmers returned to Zimbabwe following a mellowing of government restrictions on White Zimbabweans owning land, with many of the returning White farmers forming joint ventures with Black farmowners.

-Ahead of the Ahead of the 2018 general election, Mnangagwa held a public meeting for an audience of White Zimbabweans in Borrowdale, Harare in which conceded that many white farms which had been seized under land reform programmes had gone to government officials, soldiers and tribal chiefs who did not know much about farming, before asking whites to work with his government.I know of some chiefs who have moved from one farm to another.
-Then they run it down.
-Then he leaves that farm and he is issued another one.
-He runs it down.
-That time is gone.The speech both drew mixed responses among opposition politicians and was seen by commentators as a shift from Mugabe's policies and an attempt to court white voters.
+Ahead of the 2018 general election, Mnangagwa held a public meeting for an audience of White Zimbabweans in Borrowdale, Harare.
+He conceded that many White farms seized under the land reform programme had gone to government officials, soldiers and tribal chiefs who knew little about farming, and asked Whites to work with his government.
+The speech both drew mixed responses among opposition politicians, but was seen by commentators as a shift from Mugabe's policies and an attempt to court White voters.

 By September 2023, there were thought to be as many as 900 White-run commercial farms in the country.
 The farmers were not usually working their own land, but were renting in joint ventures from Black farmers given confiscated White-owned land.

-Government compensation payments to white farmers who were expelled from their properties under Mugabe began in 2025.
+Government compensation payments to White farmers who were evicted under Mugabe began in 2025.
 Payments cover improvements which they made on the land, rather than the land itself.
+In 2026, agriculture minister Anxious Masuka said that 840 seized properties previously held by Black farmers and around 400 owned by White farmers were earmarked for return.
+The government committed to return 67 farms owned by nationals of Denmark, Germany, the Netherlands and Switzerland.